-This paper has outlined the regulatory and non-regulatory food safety measures for horticultural produce.
+This paper has outlined the current regulatory and non-regulatory food safety measures for horticultural produce.
 It has identified that, other than for seed sprouts, there are no national regulatory food safety requirements that apply to the primary production and processing of horticultural products in Australia.
 However, some jurisdictions (NSW, Queensland and South Australia) have regulatory requirements for certain horticultural products.
-While there are national import and export requirements for horticultural produce, the focus is on preventing the introduction and spread of pests and diseases.